marcom/ViennaRNA.jl/README.md

 #### Multiple strands

 Mutiple strands can be given by separating them with an `&`, e.g.
-`FoldCompound("GGGG&CCCC")`
+`FoldCompound("GGGG&CCCC")`.

 #### Comparative folding with an MSA (alifold)

-Pass multiple sequences to the FoldCompound constructor for comparative mode (alifold) `FoldCompound(["GG-GAAAACCCC", "GCCGAAA-CGGC"])`.
+Pass multiple sequences to the FoldCompound constructor for comparative mode (alifold):
+`FoldCompound(["GG-GAAAACCCC", "GCCGAAA-CGGC"])`.

 It is currently not possible to have multiple strands in alifold mode.